Treatment for excessive sweating

 What causes hyperhidrosis (excessive sweating)?

-Primary hyperhidrosis is excessive sweating in the armpits, but it can sometimes also occur in your palms and the soles of your feet.
+Primary hyperhidrosis is excessive sweating in the armpits.
+Sometimes it occurs in the palms and the soles of the feet.
 Although the cause is unknown, it impacts 2% of the population.

 What are the consequences of hyperhidrosis?

-Hyperhidrosis is a harmless medical condition, but it does affect the social lives of those who suffer from it.
+Hyperhidrosis is a harmless medical condition.
+However it does affect the social lives of those who suffer from it.
 Underarm sweat stains are particularly embarrassing during meetings at work or presentations.
-This problem can become an obsession for concerned individuals.
-A drop in self-esteem and even depression may follow.
+This problem sometimes becomes an obsession for concerned individuals.

 Treating hyperhidrosis with Botox®